 Many of us wish we brought our lunch to work more often, and while leftovers and sandwiches are delicious options, sometimes we're looking for out-of-the-box ideas.
 Might I suggest you start searching in the box with a bento lunch?
 This Japanese boxed lunch has a long history, but these days it's a delicious, healthy, and convenient lunch option.
-Consider it perfect for munching at your desk or, even better, at all the picnics you'll be enjoying in July for National Picnic Month.
+Consider it perfect for munching at your desk or, even better, at a picnic.
 Ready to learn more about bentos?
 Just keep reading.

 Packing for a picnic is simple: little more is needed than a trusty blanket, an assortment of snacks, and — perhaps most important of all —a bottle of crisp, refreshing wine.
 Quaffable, approachably priced (all three bottles are less than $20), and food-friendly, these options are practically tailor-made for sipping in the park or on a mountaintop.
 Watch the video to find your perfect alfresco tipple, and then gear up for a relaxing afternoon spent outdoors.

 Bring the party to your sandwich and a sandwich to your party.
 Whether you're hosting a backyard gathering or serving a crowd at a picnic, you're better off sticking to easy meal ideas.
 I love making party subs for a crowd, using sturdy baguettes stuffed with simple ingredients.
 These sandwiches are easy to cut, serve, and eat on the go, whether you're at the beach, in the car, at an outdoor concert, or just holding a drink.